Induction for representations of coideal doubles, with an application to quantum $SL(2,\mathbb{R})$: The regular representation

 \end{Lem} We write $L^2_0(A)$ for $A$ with this inner product and associated unitary DK-representation.
 We can view it as the natural DK-representation on $A$ for the unitary DK-datum $(A,A,A)$ by restricting to $B$ and co-restricting to $C$.

-The precise relation between $L^2_0(A)$ and the regular representation $L^2_0(B) \odot L^2_0(\mcI)$ seems somewhat mysterious: there does not seem to be a natural (unitary) isomorphism between them, and to the best of the author's knowledge it is not known under which general or natural conditions these unitary DK-representations are isomorphic, even just as modules.
-The only obvious statement that can be made, is that any morphism
+The precise relation between $L^2_0(A)$ and the regular representation $L^2_0(B) \odot L^2_0(\mcI)$ seems somewhat mysterious: there is in general no natural (unitary) isomorphism between them, and to the best of the author's knowledge it is not known under which general or natural conditions these unitary DK-representations are isomorphic, even just as modules (see however Proposition \ref{PropRegAndSecDiscr} for a particular case where this can be completely resolved).
+The only obvious statement that can be made in general, is that any morphism

 of right $C$-comodules leads to a DK-intertwiner

 Such morphisms are of course abundant, as $C$ is cosemisimple.
 But it is not clear in which case they will lead to a (unitary) equivalence.

 We will see however that $L^2_0(A)$ and $L^2_0(B)\odot L^2_0(\mcI)$ arise in a very similar way.
 To avoid analytic complications, we will consider them simply as DK-modules, and write them as $A$ and $B\odot C$.
 Indeed, in the latter case we may replace $\mcI$ by $C$ as $\mcI$ and $C$ are isomorphic as $C$-comodules, and then